Ecwid/ecwid-api-docs/includes/_authentication.md

 ## Install your application

 Every public application, which is accessible in Ecwid App Market, has a dedicated app information page inside Ecwid Control Panel.
 Ecwid merchants can find and install the application without leaving their Control Panel.
-Example: [Import customers app details page](https://my.ecwid.com/cp/CP.html#apps:view=app&name=ecwid-customers-import) (you will need to log in to your Ecwid account see this page) .
+Example: [Import customers app details page](https://my.ecwid.com/cp/CP.html#apps:view=app&name=ecwid-customers-import) (you will need to log in to your Ecwid account see this page).

 After user installs an application, Ecwid will redirect user to the new created tab.
 The redirect URL setting is ignored in this case.
 It works this way because app can get the access token without temporary code.
 More details on how to get access token in application's tab: [Authentication in embedded apps](#authentication-in-embedded-apps).

 This is the most popular or even the only way Ecwid merchants install public applications to their stores, so please make sure your application supports this.

-If your app doesn't create a new tab in Ecwid control panel, the installation continues from Step #2 of [getting access token](#get-access-token) section.
+If your app doesn't create a new tab in Ecwid control panel, please check out [this section](#installation-for-custom-solutions-and-external-apps).
 In case if your app doesn't have an app details page for you to test the flow, please contact us.

+## Installation for custom solutions and external apps

+Access token allows you to interact with a store through Ecwid API.
+You will need to retrieve it with the help of a user in two cases:

+1. You are building a custom solution for specific Ecwid store(s)
+2. Your public app is an integration with external service

+Let's see each situation in more details:

+**Case #1 - Custom solution**

+When you are building a custom solution just for your store, you know what stores will use this functionality.
+Therefore, you will just need to get access token once and use it in your code to access store data via Ecwid API.
+Please see the steps outlined in [Get access token](#get-access-token) for more details on how to do that.

+**Case #2 - Integration with external service**

+In this case, a user is already authorized and thus the **Step #1** of getting token process ("Send user to Ecwid authorization dialog") is omitted.
+Once the user clicks the "Install" button, Ecwid sends a user to your app Return URL along with the temporary code as outlined in the **Step #2** "Ecwid redirects the user back to your application".

+Mind that in this case the installation process starts on Ecwid side and the moment when user gets to your application "Return" endpoint might be the first time they open your site.
+Make sure your page on the return URL onboards users well – this is a landing page for them in your service.
+We recommend prefilling user details like: Name, email, Store name, Store ID and other fields that your service needs.

+*Important*

+When the app cannot be installed from the app details page, it displays the "Get" button instead of "Install".
+The "Get" button simply redirects yser to your app web site.
+Examples of such apps are the apps installed on device (iOS, Android, Desktop applications).
+More details about such apps: [Applications installed on device](#applications-installed-on-device).

 ## Access scopes
 Scopes are permissions that identifies the scope of access your application requests from the user.
 You should pass the required scopes along with the authorization request to Ecwid oAuth server when a user installs your application.
 See details above: [Get access token](#get-access-token).